 Before you read on, watch this ad to donate some money to charity (and help my blog out).
 More info here.

 The region of Galicia in northwestern Spain is famed for producing some of the best food and ingredients in the entire country.
-With almost 1,500km of coastline, seafood plays a big role in the cuisine of Galicia.
-(More on that next).
-There’s more rainfall that the south of the country, so the interior of the region is incredibly fertile.
-It’s nicknamed “Green Spain” for a reason!
+There’s almost 1,500km of coastline, so seafood plays a big role in the cuisine of Galicia.
+There’s also more rainfall that the south of the country, so the interior of the region is incredibly fertile.
 This means lots of farmland, as well as plenty of room for raising dairy cows and planting vineyards.

 Food tends to be simple and hearty.
 Potatoes, wheat, dairy, and meat products all feature prominently, and many of the most traditional meals have a very rustic feel.
 It’s the Galician desserts that tend to be more creative – but that’s still to come.
 First, here are some of the more traditional Galician dishes to try…